-Understanding Yarn Weights: How to Determine Yarn Weight Using Wraps Per Inch (WPI)
+Crochet Yarn Weight Chart + How to Measure Wraps Per Inch (WPI)

-This story teaches us two important lessons.
-First, it's crucial to always make a gauge swatch.
-And second, it's important to recognize that yarn comes in different weights.
 Alright, let's dive in!
-But before we start, don't forget to save this tutorial for later by pinning it!
+But before we start, don't forget to save this chart for later by pinning it!

 Just a heads-up: This blog post may contain affiliate links.
 Don't worry, though - these links are a win-win!
 They help support our site without costing you a penny extra.
 So, if you find something you love, clicking through won't just benefit us, but it'll also help you discover great products and resources!